The Complex Commercial Litigation Law Review: Liechtenstein

 All of the above applies to commercial contracts as well as to other contracts.

 Agreements (contracts) in favour of third parties are possible.
-If someone has been promised a performance to a third party, he or she can demand that performance is delivered to the third party.5 However, if the third party rejects the right acquired in connection with the contract, the right is deemed not to have been acquired.6
+If someone has been promised performance to a third party, he or she can demand that performance is delivered to the third party;5 however, if the third party rejects the right acquired in connection with the contract, the right is deemed not to have been acquired.6

-As mentioned above, there are contracts in favour of, but not at the expense of third parties.
-The latter contradict the nature of private autonomy and are therefore inadmissible.7
+As mentioned above, there are contracts in favour of, but not at the expense of, third parties.
+The latter contradicts the nature of private autonomy and are, therefore, inadmissible.7

 According to the case law of the Liechtenstein Supreme Court,11 contractual provisions are to be interpreted (with due caution) in such a way that they do not contain any contradictions and remain as effective as possible (favor negotii).
 The intended meaning and purpose – the 'intention to the parties' to be determined by teleological interpretation – rather than the words of a contractual provision are at the forefront of the interpretation.